rishikanthc/zendo/README.md

 ## Installation

-ZenDo is distributed as a docker image and can be installed using the docker compose example shown below:
+ZenDo is distributed as a docker image and can be installed using the docker compose example shown below.
+Before deploying make sure to create an empty db file using `touch local.db`.
+This should be a file and NOT a directory.

 ````yaml
 version: "3.8"